 A character's health is measured in health points (HP), and mana is measured in mana points (MP).
-A character needs MPs in order to cast spells.
+A character needs MPs to cast spells.
 Each time a spell is cast, a set amount of MPs are taken away; if no mana remains, no spells can be cast.

 Experience and experience levels enable players to track the progress and increase the power of their characters.
-Dealing with experience relates to PCs only, which is discussed in the section "Increasing in Experience and Power," later in this chapter.
+Experience relates to PCs only and is discussed in the section "Increasing in Experience and Power" later in this chapter.